LALWeco/weed_pose_annotator/README.md

 - [ ] Test on the latest CVAT version in the `develop` branch.
 - [ ] May not work on the v2.16.0 version in the remote server, if not, then update the remote server to the compatible version.
 - [ ] Add unique classes for each crop in the market garden and update the function.yaml file accordingly.
+- [ ] Convert the output dataset format consistent with the Synthetic dataset format for training.